EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

+    /biomeinfo,
-    /biomeinfo,"Get the biome of the targeted block."
+    Description,"Get the biome of the targeted block."
     Permissions,"worldedit.biome.info"
     Usage,"/biomeinfo [-pt]"
        [-t],"Use the block you are looking at."